JCVanDam/react-native-firebase/packages/ml-vision/README.md

 ## ML

-Pour télécharger un custom model de firebase: importer le module vision comme sur la documentation officielle
+To download a custom firebase model: import the vision module as on the official documentation

-Puis appeller cette fonction:
+Then call this function:

-const isDownloaded = await vision().customModelLoadModel("nom_du_model_firebase");
+``const isDownloaded = await vision (). customModelLoadModel ("firebase_model_name");``

-isDownloaded vaut true si modèle a bien été téléchargé et false sinon
+`isDownloaded` is true if the model has been downloaded and false otherwise

 ## License